guitrain/terraform-training-intermediate/labs/lab02-modules/exercises/exercise2/README.md

 # Exercise 2 - Remote modules and version referencing

-In this exercse we will learn how to source and a modules stored in a repository in GitHub, and how to reference specific versions of that module.
+In this exercise we will learn how to source and a module stored in a repository in GitHub, and how to reference specific versions of that module.
 The ability to reference specific versions of a module is very important when it comes to adopting recommended Continuous Integration best practices.

 This should be a short module where we are using the configuration provided in the previous exercise.
-In this exercise we will hope to :-
+In this exercise we will hope to:

 * replace the source of the local modules with a source path in GitHub
 * demonstrate how different module versions can be references and why that is important